Skip to content

 • Config files may be malformed, hostile, huge, symlinked, or privacy-sensitive.

-• Optional providers may execute local tools and, if explicitly allowed, contact external services; Socket creates a remote scan artifact from dependency manifest metadata.
+• Optional providers may execute local tools and, if explicitly allowed, contact external services.
+Trivy, Grype, OSV-Scanner, OpenSSF Scorecard, and Socket are online-capable.

 • GitHub Actions and Trunk integrations treat repository contents and PR input as untrusted.